 We took the train from Colombo to Kandy in the first class observation seats.
 This is what they call a luxury train in Sri Lanka.
 I’ll tell you more about these seats and whether they were worth the money later in the post.

-We stayed in Kandy for three days and had bought further train tickets from Kandy to Ella where we stayed for a week.
+We stayed in Kandy for three days and had bought further train tickets from Kandy to Ella where we stayed for four days.
 We loved Ella. you must go there if nowhere else, it’s a gorgeous town.

 Here is a short video that my son made of where we stayed in Ella.